 Creating a gaming PC the same size as an Xbox One S

 The unprecedented graphical power of AMD’s latest desktop APUs - the Ryzen 5 2400G and Ryzen 3 2200G - means you can build a gaming PC that doesn’t need to have a discrete graphics card plugged into it.
-Which is pretty good timing considering the cost and scarcity of current GPUs.
-And the fact that Nvidia reckon that’s going to continue on til Q3 this year.
-That’s between July and September for us non-corporate folk.

 There are also more mini-ITX boards coming on the AM4 platform too.
 Mini-ITX is the smallest of the mainstream motherboards, with micro ATX being a bit of a middle-ground between those and the big-boy ATX boards and absolute unit eATX boards.